stanford-oval/genie-cloud/doc/almond-config-file-reference.md

 ## ASSET_CDN
 The CDN to use for website assets (javascript, css, images files contained in public/ )

-If you are using CloudFront+S3, you can use `./scripts/sync-assets-to-s3.sh ${s3_bucket}` to upload the assets.
-If you are using CloudFront+ELB, you can simply point the CDN to the almond-cloud website; the website will act as origin server for the content and set appropriate cache headers.
+You should configure your CDN to map the URL you specify here to the /assets path on the frontend server (SERVER_ORIGIN setting).

 Use a fully qualified URL (including https://) and omit the trailing slash.
-Leave blank if you do not want to use a CDN, in which case assets will be loaded directly from the almond-cloud website.
+Use the default `/assets` if you do not want to use a CDN, in which case assets will be loaded directly from your configured frontend server.

+Default value: `'/assets'`

+## USE_BRAND
+Which branding to use for the website.

+Valid values are "generic" (no branding) or "stanford" (Stanford University logo and footer).
+Note that the Stanford University logo is a registered trademark, and therefore using "stanford" branding requires permission.

-Default value: `''`
+Default value: `'generic'`

 ## SERVER_ORIGIN
 The origin (scheme, hostname, port) where the server is reachable.